AliSaadat-ir/interactive-project-tool/README.md

 ```

 Options:
-- **Delete Single File**: Select and delete one export file
+- **Delete Single File**: Select and delete one export file with preview
 - **Delete Multiple Files**: Select multiple files with space key
 - **Browse by Folder**: Navigate directories to manage files
 - **Clean All**: Remove all export files from current directory

 Features:
 - File preview before deletion
-- Size and date information
+- Size, date, and time information
 - Multi-select with Space key, A for select all
 - Safety confirmations for batch operations
 - Folder navigation to find export files anywhere